List of bicycle-sharing systems: Shaoxing

 A municipal docked bike share program opened in 2015 with 5,000 bikes and over 700 stations.
 In 2017, the system was expected to consist of 2,500 bike stations as far south as Chenggong District and approximately 45,000 bicycles.
 Kunming expects to expand its bicycle-sharing system to 6,500 stations by 2019.
 Bicycles are free for the first hour, 0.5 yuan for each additional half hour, and 15 yuan for an entire day.

 Hong Kong

-Major bicycle-sharing operations in Hong Kong include ofo, Hoba Bike, Ketch'Up Bike, LocoBike, and oBike.
+Major bicycle sharing operations in Hong Kong include ofo, Hoba Bike, Ketch'Up Bike, LocoBike, and oBike.

 The first dockless bike sharing provider in Hong Kong, Gobee.bike, launched in April 2017 but terminated in July 2018.

 Plans were announced by Cleantech Solutions in 2017 to enable users to rent bikes from multiple providers, by providing an app with a centralised list of available bicycles across all providers.

 Iran

 Tehran

 In July 2016, the first Iranian modern public bike system was designed and established in Urmia city with 250 bikes in 20 stations by ASI company under the brand name "U Bike".
+Later, in 2018, the Bdood bike-sharing was launched in Tehran.